skillslab/.github/readme_template.md

 You have to add clone instructions if a simple pull is not sufficient.
 For example if submodules have to be checked out.

 Add instructions for software that has to be installed on the machine to run the code or link to another repository or other documentation which covers the setup.
-Ofter used examples are [ansible repo](https://github.com/skillslab/ansible) and [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
+Often used examples are [ansible repo](https://github.com/skillslab/ansible) and [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

 ## :desktop_computer: Development